 - Core components operate in the background so users focus their attention on workflows, productivity, and business logic.

 - Customizable to the way you do business.

 - System functions manage administration and configuration settings such as security, multiple languages, and multi-tenancy, as well as integration with reporting, document management, user interfaces, and notifications.

 - Automated workflows.

-Previously known as Epicor ERP, Kinetic is a cloud-based enterprise resource planning system that launched in June.
+Previously known as Epicor Enterprise Resource Planning, Kinetic is a cloud-based enterprise resource planning system that launched in June.
 Epicor has long specialized in manufacturing, therefore its new ERP software offers advanced project and production management features focused on the needs of end-to-end supply chain industries.
 By and large, Kinetic’s browser-based applications simplify global supply chain management processes and regulatory compliance alike.

 - This completely browser-based application is accessed from any device, offering the ability to manage contacts, leads, and customers from anywhere.

 - Application Studio allows companies to create layers and add or change components, rules, and events in a drag-and-drop, low/no-code environment.